-You can change your own name or the name of your child through the court method.
+You can change your own name or the name of your child by going to court.
 You can switch to just about any name you want, with a few exceptions:

 - You can't change your name to the same name as a famous person if you're doing it for fraudulent purposes or to benefit financially, or if it will cast the famous person in a negative light.